Lesson 2 of 5

 017 – Play Your Second Bridge Game With Us

-This is your third lesson and we know you want to play so you at the end of this lesson you will play another game.
+This is your second lesson, and we know you want to play, so you at the end of this lesson, you will play another game.

 The bidding and the play

-A Bridge game is in two phases – bidding (auction) and play.
-If you’ve already played Euchre, 500 or Whist, then the play phase will be very familiar, follow suit if you can or if it is a trump contract then you can also use a trump suit.
+If you’ve already played Euchre, 500 or Whist, then the play phase will be very familiar: follow suit if you can, or, if it is a trump contract, you can play a trump suit.

 Cards and hands

-There are no Bowers in Bridge and you will be playing with a full deck of 52 cards with each playing having 13 cards in their hand.
+There are no Bowers in Bridge, and you will be playing with a full deck of 52 cards, with each player having 13 cards in their hand.

 Use the hints to bid

-While the play phase will be very familiar, the Bidding phase in Bridge is very different.
-Bidding in Bridge is very formalised with a large number of rules.
-However when playing online here you’ll be able to use the built-in help to help you bid.
-In these early lessons we recommend you always follow the bidding recommendations.
+While the ‘play’ phase may feel familiar, the ‘bidding’ phase in Bridge is very different.
+Bidding in Bridge is very formalized with a large number of rules.
+However, when playing online here, you’ll be able to use the built-in help to help you bid.
+In these early lessons, we recommend you always follow the bidding recommendations.
 These early lessons will focus on helping to to play better so you can play Bridge online here as quickly as possible.

 Your turn to bid

-When it is your turn to bid, you’ll click on the ‘?’ beneath your seat position (SOUTH) to find out what your bid should be.
-The recommended bid appears below your card.
-In the example below the recommended bid is ‘1NT’ (one notrumps) so you would click ‘1NT’ on the bidding pad.
+When it is your turn to bid, click on the ‘?’ beneath your cards (SOUTH) to find out what your bid should be.
+The recommended bid appears below your cards.
+In the example below, the recommended bid is ‘1NT’ (one notrump) so you would click ‘1NT’ on the bidding pad.
+You can even see the reason for your partner or opposition bids by clicking on their bids.

-The bidding hints are even available in our daily bridge competitions so after a few short lessons you’ll be be playing competitively in our online Bridge game competitions.
+The bidding hints are even available in our daily bridge competitions, so after a few short lessons, you’ll be playing competitively in our online Bridge game competitions.

 If your screen size is tablet or smaller you will have a slider below your cards to bid, just click on your desired bid use the to navigate

-Instant Progress Quiz - Check the correct answer
+Instant Progress Quiz - Select the correct answer

 Yes